-Non-executive, independent member of the Board of Directors since 2015, member of the Compensation Committee since 2017.
+Nonexecutive, independent member of the Board of Directors since 2015, member of the Compensation Committee since 2017.

-As a representative of Nestlé, he is Chairman of Blue Bottle Coffee Inc, Oakland, USA, and member of the Board of Directors of Cereal Partners Worldwide S.A., Lausanne, Switzerland, of Beverage Partners Worldwide S.A., Zurich, Switzerland, of Yinlu Food Group Companies, China, of Hsu Fu Chi Group Companies, China, and of Froneri (joint venture between Nestlé and R&R Ice Cream), London, United Kingdom.
-He is also a member of the Board of Directors of Bobst Group SA, Mex, Switzerland.
+As a representative of Nestlé, he is Chairman of Blue Bottle Coffee Inc., Oakland, USA, and a member of the Boards of Directors of Cereal Partners Worldwide S.A., Lausanne, Switzerland, Hsu Fu Chi Group Companies, China, and Froneri Ltd. (joint venture between Nestlé and R&R Ice Cream), London, United Kingdom.
+He is also a member of the Board of Directors of Novartis AG, Basel, Switzerland.
+He was a member of the Board of Directors of Bobst Group SA, Mex, Switzerland, until the General Meeting of Shareholders 2019.

-Patrice Bula holds a master's degree in economic sciences from the University of Lausanne, Faculty of Business and Economics (HEC), Switzerland.
-He completed the Program for Executive Development at IMD business school, Lausanne, Switzerland.
+Patrice Bula holds a master's degree in economic sciences from the University of Lausanne, HEC, Switzerland.
+He completed the Program for Executive Development at IMD Business School, Lausanne, Switzerland.